t-minini/concert-database-backend/README.md

 ### Introduction

-API designed and developed to enhance the functionality of "Concerts Database", a web application dedicated to preserving memories of concerts attended.
+API was designed and developed to enhance the functionality of "Concerts Database", a web application dedicated to preserving memories of concerts attended.
 By seamlessly integrating with the platform, this API empowers Concerts Database to deliver dynamic content and interactive features.

 ### Installation Guide

 - Clone this repository.
 - Run npm install to install all dependencies
-- Create an .env file in your project root folder and add your variables.
+- Create a .env file in your project root folder and add variables.
 See .env.sample for assistance.

 ### Usage

 - Run **npm run dev** to start the application.
 - Connect to the API using Postman or Insomnia on local port **4000**.
-- Connect to the API using a web browser on local port **(https://concert-database-api.onrender.com/)**.
+- Connect to the API using a web browser on **(https://concert-database-api.onrender.com/)** address.

 ### API Endpoints